jakelevi1996/notes/topics/latex/README.md

 \end{figure}
 ```

-These examples are included in the file [`figures.tex`](./Examples/figures/figures.tex), which can be compiled into a PNG with the following commands (assuming a terminal is open in the directory containing [`figures.tex`](./Examples/figures/figures.tex)):
+These examples are included in the file [`figures.tex`](./Examples/figures/figures.tex), which can be compiled into an image with the following commands (in a terminal open in the same directory as the `tex` file):

 ```
 pdflatex figures.tex